amnn/3rd-year-report/report.md

 grammar, and we can also reduce the number of queries made to the oracle.
 These optimisations will yield significant improvements in our cost model.

-Our restriction to CRF appears to have brought with it another restriction: Our new algorithm only learns languages in $\mathcal{L}^{\bar\varepsilon}$.
-In fact, this was added only to remove awkward case analyses, and our algorithm can be used to learn grammars that recognise any context-free language by a straightforward transformation.
+Whilst our restriction to CRF grammars has allowed us to make some useful simplifications, it seems as though our new algorithm only learns languages in
+$\mathcal{L}^{\bar\varepsilon}$.
+We can in fact adapt our algorithm to learn any context-free language by applying a straightforward transformation.
 \begin{theorem}
   An algorithm that learns grammars with languages in
   $\mathcal{L}^{\bar\varepsilon}$, can be used to learn grammars for any